Extra Clumpy Granola + Blood Orange Yogurt Bowls

 So is granola healthy?
 It can be.
 My biggest recommendation is to decide what is most important to you, whether it be sugar content, ingredients, dietary needs, taste, etc. and then make an informed decision you feel good about.
 Then just be mindful of portion sizes and what your body needs.

-To make the Blood Orange Granola Bowl place 1/2 to 1 cup of plain yogurt (dairy-free if preferred), blood orange (or another citrus) segments, and 1/4 cup of the extra clumpy granola in a bowl.
+1/2 to 1 cup of plain yogurt (dairy-free if preferred), 1 segmented blood orange or another citrus, and 1/4 cup extra clumpy granola in a bowl.
 Enjoy!

 Extra Clumpy Granola